aridjayarecipes/cutesrecipes.web.app/content/post/1869-easiest-way-to-make-quick-carrot-cake-cheesecake-cake.md

 1. Make ready 1 cup chopped pecans

-It wasn&#39;t something either of us grew up eating.
+It wasn't something either of us grew up eating.
 Thanks to this easy recipe, we fell in love.
 You can make this cake quickly without lots of fancy equipment.
-Whether you want a carrot cake that&#39;s dense, moist and full of spice and nuts, or you like a fluffier lighter carrot cake recipe that&#39;s (almost) healthful, we have loads of carrot cake recipes to help you out.
+Whether you want a carrot cake that's dense, moist and full of spice and nuts, or you like a fluffier lighter carrot cake recipe that's (almost) healthful, we have loads of carrot cake recipes to help you out.

 <!--inarticleads2-->